Manage model lifecycle in Unity Catalog

 Permissions required: Owner of or have APPLY_TAG privilege on the registered model, plus USE SCHEMA and USE CATALOG privileges on the schema and catalog containing the model.

-See Manage tags in Catalog Explorer on how to set and delete tags using the UI.
+See Add and update tags using Catalog Explorer on how to set and delete tags using the UI.

 To set and delete tags using the MLflow Client API, see the examples below: